-Our indirect wholly-owned subsidiary, AMD Saxony Limited Liability Company & Co.
-KG (formerly known as AMD Saxony Manufacturing GmbH) (AMD Saxony), is a party to a loan agreement and other related agreements with a consortium of banks led by Dresdner Bank AG.
+Our indirect wholly-owned subsidiary, AMD Saxony, is a party to a loan agreement and other related agreements with a consortium of banks led by Dresdner Bank AG.
 These agreements require that we partially fund Dresden Fab 30 project costs in the form of subordinated loans to, or equity investments in, AMD Saxony.
 If we are unable to meet our obligations to AMD Saxony as required under these agreements, we will be in default under the Bank of America loan and security agreement, which would permit acceleration of indebtedness under both agreements.
 In addition, the Dresden Loan Agreement prohibits AMD Saxony from paying any dividends, so cash held by AMD Saxony will not be available for the repayment of the debentures.
 32% of our consolidated assets were held by AMD Saxony as of June 30, 2002.

 To the extent that additional funds are required for the full facilitization of FASL JV2 and FASL JV3, we will be required to contribute cash or guarantee third-party loans in proportion to our 49.992 percent interest in FASL.
 If we are unable to fulfill our obligations to FASL, our business could be materially and adversely affected.
 In 2000, FASL further expanded its production capacity through a foundry arrangement with Fujitsu Microelectronics, Inc. (FMI), a wholly owned subsidiary of Fujitsu Limited.
 In connection with FMI equipping its wafer fabrication facility in Gresham, Oregon (the Gresham Facility) to produce Flash memory devices for sale to FASL, we agreed to guarantee the repayment of up to \$125.0 million to Fujitsu in connection with its obligations as a co-signer with FMI under its global multicurrency revolving credit facility (the Credit Facility) with a third-party bank (the Guarantee).
 On November 30, 2001, Fujitsu announced that it was closing the Gresham Facility, due to the downturn of the Flash memory market.
 On March 26, 2002, we received notice from Fujitsu that FMI had requested an advance of funds from Fujitsu to avoid default under the Credit Facility, which notice is required as a condition to our obligations under the Guarantee.
-However, to date we have not received a demand for payment under the terms of the Guarantee from Fujitsu.
-Furthermore, we continue to disagree with Fujitsu as to the amount, if any, of our obligations under the Guarantee.
 While we continue to discuss this matter with Fujitsu, we cannot at this time reasonably predict its outcome including any amounts we might be required to pay Fujitsu, and, therefore, have not recorded any liability in our consolidated financial statements associated with the Guarantee.